We provide confidential healthcare which respects the privacy of an individual's medical information.

 - Bi-weekly review of medical records by the supervising physician.

-- To place a hold on the registration of a student who has not completed the required health forms including completion of required immunizations or who has not paid for services obtained at Health Services.
+- To place a hold on the registration of a student who has not completed the required health forms including completion of required immunizations.
 The reason for the hold is not divulged.

 - If a student is transported off campus by ambulance or police, the Dean of Students may be notified.
 The Dean of Students may contact the student's parents or guardian.